Sarah Maria Sun

 Programme: Rebecca Saunders Lash - Acts of Love, opera in three acts, libretto by Ed Atkins and Rebecca Saunders

-Cast: Orchester der Deutschen Oper Berlin, Enno Poppe (conductor), Dead Centre (stage director), Nina Wetzel (set, costumes), Noa Frenzel, Katja Kolm, Anna Prohaska and Sarah Maria Sun (actors) a.o.
+Cast: Orchester der Deutschen Oper Berlin, Enno Poppe (conductor), Dead Centre (stage director), Nina Wetzel (set, costumes), Noa Frenkel, Katja Kolm, Anna Prohaska and Sarah Maria Sun (actors) a.o.

 Killer Instincts